NonExistent1/AImage/README.md

 ## Installation

+1. Install Microsoft Visual C++ Visual Studio 2015-2022
-1. Install Python 12.9
+2. Install Python 3.12.8
+    a.
+Make sure to select the "add Python to PATH" option in the installer
-2. Open a terminal and enter "cd *Directory to c964 folder*"
+3. Open a terminal and enter "cd *Directory to c964 folder*"
+4. Create a virtual environment by entering "py -m venv venv"
+5. Activate the virtual environment by entering "venv/Scripts/activate"
-3. Once the terminal is pointing to the correct directory enter "pip install -r requirements.txt"
+6. Install dependencies by entering "pip install -r requirements.txt"
-4. After the dependencies are done installing enter "jupyter notebook"
+7. After the dependencies are done installing enter "jupyter notebook"
-5. Enter a web browser and enter the URL or File provided in the terminal (Should look something like this: file:///C:/Users/Username/AppData/Roaming/jupyter/runtime/jpserver-30688-open.html)
+8. If it doesn't automatically open, open a web browser and enter the URL or File provided in the terminal (Should look something like this: file:///C:/Users/Username/AppData/Roaming/jupyter/runtime/jpserver-30688-open.html)

 ## Usage (Loading the Model)

 After following the installation steps, you can prepare the program and make predictions with an existing model

-1. After following the installation steps, double-click on notebook.ipynb in the browser
+1. Double-click on notebook.ipynb in the browser
 2. Run the code in the following sections:
     a.
 Import Necessary Resources
     b.
 Prepare the Data